 Review the Estimated total raw data capacity and click CREATE.
 TrueNAS wipes the disks and adds tank to the Storage > Pools list.

-These are often created as part of configuring specific data sharing situations:
+Users create datasets and zvols as part of configuring specific data-sharing situations:

 - A dataset with a Share Type set to SMB optimizes that dataset for the Windows sharing protocol.

 - Block device sharing (iSCSI) requires a zvol.

 Organize the pool with additional datasets or zvols according to your access and data-sharing requirements before moving any data into the pool.